CodeCollab/Contributing/CONTRIBUTING.md

 - If your changes are not up to date - rebase your branch on master
 - Make sure all commits are meaningful.
 If there are several commits for fixes for a specific feature please squash them.
 - Follow the conventions used in the project
+- PR's are not looked at until they have a test for them

 ### Unit tests